A camping trip as a couple will be much more enjoyable if you run through this checklist of essential items before leaving home.

 9. Fan.
 Tents can get hot and stuffy so if the climate is warm bring a battery operated fan to cool things off.

-10. Seats.
+10. Chairs.
 Your girlfriend will really appreciate a folding camping chair or stool and if there’s room, a small folding table.

 Lighting and technology